-Making homemade almond butter is super easy and you can be sure you’ll always have some on hand when you need it.
+Making homemade almond butter with a food processor or Vitamix is super easy and you can be sure you’ll always have some on hand when you need it.

-And, you can take an optional step to make it even more nutritious by soaking the almonds ahead of time.
+And, you can take an optional step to make it even more nutritious by soaking the almonds in filtered/purified water ahead of time.

 Soaking the almonds neutralizes the enzyme inhibitors and increases beneficial enzymes.